 The opioid detox timeline depends on whether the opioid is short-acting or long-acting.
-To add, short-acting opioids include morphine and immediate-release forms of opioid painkillers such as fentanyl, oxycodone, and hydrocodone.
+Short-acting opioids include morphine and immediate-release forms of opioid painkillers such as fentanyl, oxycodone, and hydrocodone.
 Those detoxing from short-acting opioids begin showing withdrawal symptoms as early as 8 hours and as late as 24 hours after their last use.
 These side effects continue for up to 10 days.
-Controlled or extended release forms of opioids are considered to be long-acting.
-In these cases, withdrawal symptoms surface within 36 hours after a person’s last dose and have the potential to continue for over 2 weeks.
+Controlled or extended-release forms of opioids are considered to be long-acting.
+In these cases, withdrawal symptoms surface within 36 hours after a person’s last dose and have the potential to continue for over two weeks.

 Stimulant detox withdrawal symptoms begin and peak within 24 to 72 hours after a person’s last dose.
-For the most part, these side effects subside within 7 to 10 days.
+These side effects usually subside within 7 to 10 days.
 However, symptoms such as depression, mood swings, and insomnia often continue for an additional week.

 Those detoxing from CNS depressants start experiencing withdrawal symptoms 12 to 24 hours after their last dose.
 These symptoms peak within 24 to 72 hours.
 Finally, side effects gradually begin to fade after this period.
 Moreover, it is not uncommon for those detoxing from benzodiazepines to continue experiencing symptoms for up to 14 days.

-Medication-assisted treatment (MAT) reduces the severity of withdrawal symptoms.
-It also helps in preventing dangerous and potentially fatal reactions.
-It also prevents relapse as those participating in MAT have reduced cravings.
+Medication-assisted treatment (MAT) reduces the severity of withdrawal symptoms, preventing dangerous and potentially fatal reactions.
+MAT also prevents relapse as those participating due to reduced cravings.

 Medications commonly administered during prescription drug detox include:

-The Affordable Care Act ensures that all public insurers provide some form of substance use coverage; this includes detox at prescription drug detox centers.
-Thus, it is best to refer to your particular policy to review your deductible and check the amount of detox coverage available to you.
+The Affordable Care Act requires that all public insurers provide some form of substance use coverage; this includes detox at prescription drug detox centers.
+Thus, it is best to refer to your particular policy to review your deductible and check the amount of detox coverage available.
 Keep in mind that your insurance requires you to receive treatment from an in-network provider.
-Fortunately, Retreat of Atlanta is proud to accept the majority of insurance plans in order to make our services as accessible as possible.
+Fortunately, Retreat of Atlanta is proud to accept the majority of insurance plans to make our services as accessible as possible.